FACEBOOK TWITTER INSTAGRAM YOUTUBE PINTEREST PINTEREST

 Sometimes you just want fluff.
 And Agatha Christie: Murder on the Orient Express (★☆) is just that.
 Ostensibly an adventure game, you will be tasked with solving some Professor Layton-style logic puzzles in order to uncover the many mysteries the expanded plot throws at you.
 Piece together clues found in a budget version of a polygonal real world to come to the conclusion of whatever plot you'll be investigating.
 Do it correctly, and you'll be greeted with Poirot giving a proverbial thumbs up.
 It's an easy enough play through - especially when every Christie fan knows who the killer is immediately (though expect some twists) - but it still has a breezy charm that's forgettable but not entirely unpleasant.

 With its beautiful sketchbook aesthetics and contemplative tone, Blanc (★★) is a wistful platform adventure that has you control both a deer faun and a wolf cub at the same time.
 Much like that perennial indie classic Brothers, you control one with the left stick and the other with the right.
 If you have a friend willing to be a deer, you could also play online or couch co-op which makes for a calming and pleasant playthrough.
-As you navigate though the black and white snow scape, you do get a feeling of melancholy and loneliness as the two beasts are the only living creatures you'll see throughout much of its runtime.
+As you navigate though the black and white snow scape, you do get a feeling of melancholy and loneliness as the two young beasts appear to be the the only living creatures around for much of its runtime.
 Even the human houses, roof-deep in snow, show little to no signs of life.
 There is a deeper story hinted at, but the central core about reuniting the youthful leads with their families is a simple yet impactful one.

 Within these books, a fairly limited isometric world is beautifully designed